God Listens

 I. God Will Not Overlook Blasphemy

-“Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain.
+A. Treating God’s name with disrespect is closer to a felony than to a misdemeanor; every society punishes what it considers to be blasphemy.
+“Thou shalt not take the name of the LORD thy God in vain; for the LORD will not hold him guiltless that taketh his name in vain.”
 (Exodus 20:7)

 B. God takes light treatment of His name as a personal insult.
-“And ye shall not swear by my name falsely, neither shalt thou profane the name of thy God: I am the LORD.
+“And ye shall not swear by my name falsely, neither shalt thou profane the name of thy God: I am the LORD.”
 (Leviticus 19:12)

 C. When nations and civilizations fail to conform to God’s law, He punishes them until they understand; airheads get the opposite of blessings.
 “If thou wilt not observe to do all the words of this law that are written in this book, that thou mayest fear this glorious and fearful name, THE LORD THY GOD; Then the LORD will make thy plagues wonderful, and the plagues of thy seed, even great plagues, and of long continuance, and sore sicknesses, and of long continuance.”
 (Deuteronomy 28:58-59)